decaylabs/moviedb/README.md

         2. **searchMovies** - Uses the search_bar term to call the omdbapi via axios.
 The request is a promise that resolves to an array containing ~10 simple movie objects.

         3. **getMovie** - Called by an onClick event from movie_list.
-First checks to see if the item already exists in the lokijs db or proceeds to do an additional api call to get the detailed json from omdbapi.
+Api call to get the detailed json from omdbapi.
+These results are already cached to disk on search, so the user doesn't have to wait for the omdbapi on click.
+This could be handled better in a future revision.

         4. **getFavorites** - Called when favorites-list is mounted.
 The request is a promise with a small setTimeout before resolving.
 This is done because the async nature of the application.
 Loki will resolve immediately even when the database or collection doesn't exsist.